twiszynski/eLunchApp/README.md

 ## General information
 The project has been developed along with the ['Kurs Java - praktyczny projekt aplikacji'](https://strefakursow.pl/kursy/programowanie/kurs_java_-_praktyczny_projekt_aplikacji.html) training by Karol Janaszek.

-The purpose of this project was mainly educational.
-It served me to expand my knowledge of REST application and Spring Boot.
+The main purpose of this project was educational.
+It served to expand my knowledge of REST applications and Spring Boot.

-I chose this training due to its comprehensive approach of building a backend layer of web service.
+I chose this training beacuse of its comprehensive approach to building a backend layer for web services.

 ## Technologies